KaKariki02/rushHour/README.md

 -Printing of a empty board
 -Printing of a start board
 -The programme prints a list of possible moves
 -Implement a random board solver: `randomSolver`

-## Currently:
+-Capturing the lists of possible moves
 -A "win function"
--Capturing the lists of possible moves
--Print the new possible moves on a board
+-Implement a breadth first search

 ## Todo:
--initial implementation of BFS
 -think about the size of our statespace
 -think about how we cast variables
+-backtracing the solution
+-counting number of steps to solution
+-pruning
+-visualization of the board
+-make our code applicable for other board sizes
+-Comments in code
+-scorefunction boards/ priority queue
+-gitignore